proee948/NIH-CLI-Tool/README.md

 - Writes long input tokens into a text file
 - Basic snippet storage system (`snippets.txt`)

+## GOALS
+simple flow and use
+ncurses menu that allows selecting saved commands

 ## Build

 Compile using `gcc`: